quintans/modgraphdot/README.md

 will show ALL the paths from the main module to all module whose name contains "go-grps@" in a svg file.

+`go mod graph | modgraphdot | dot -Tsvg -o graph.svg`

+will show the full graph

+`go mod graph | modgraphdot | dot -Tsvg -o graph.svg`

+Will show only the paths use in the build

 Install:

 `go get github.com/quintans/modgraphdot`